 NASA’s Leap into In-Space Manufacturing: Laser-Beam Welding in a Vacuum

-NASA, in combined endeavor with Ohio State University, is walking through a new approach to in-space manufacturing through laser-beam welding in a vacuum.
+NASA, in collaboration with Ohio State University, is exploring a pioneering approach to in-space manufacturing through laser-beam welding in a vacuum.
 This initiative aims to metamorphose how we construct and repair structures on the Moon and past, setting the stage for missions to Mars.

 For decades, space structures have relied on fasteners and rivets to hold them together.
-But, as Andrew O’Connor, a materials scientist at NASA’s Marshall Space Flight Center, explains, “we’re starting to understand that if we really want strong joints and if we want structures to stay together when assembled on the lunar surface, we may need in-space welding.”
-This technique could drastically reduce the need to transport heavy materials, so if you really think about it minimizing payloads and improving the efficiency of space travel.
+But, as Andrew O’Connor, a materials scientist at NASA’s Marshall Space Flight Center, explains, “we’re starting to realize that if we really want strong joints and if we want structures to stay together when assembled on the lunar surface, we may need in-space welding.”
+This technique could drastically reduce the need to transport heavy materials, so minimizing payloads and enhancing the efficiency of space travel.

 The Science Behind Laser-Beam Welding in Space